 What to do when the storm is over

 It can be tempting to try to recoup your losses after a big storm, but it’s important to be careful about what food you keep.

 - Check the temperature of your fridge and freezer, throwing out anything that’s been stored above 40F for more than two hours.

 - Throw away any food that smells or looks weird or feels warm, and only re-freeze foods if they still have ice crystals in them.

 - If you aren’t sure if your food is safe to eat, throw it out: You don’t want to end up with salmonella or listeriosis because you decided to take chances on a thawed package of store-brand pizza rolls.

 If your home was affected by a flood, you should discard anything that came in touch with the flood water, which is usually very hazardous to your health.
 You should also inspect canned food and food in watertight containers to make sure they haven’t been damaged.

-With these tips, you can minimize food loss and also make sure that you and your family are eating food that’s safe in the wake of the store.
-Don’t forget to stock up on non-perishable foods before the storm, too – the best laid plans with regard to the freezer and fridge can go to waste in an unpredictable weather event.
+With these tips, you can minimize food loss and also make sure that you’re eating food that’s safe in the wake of the storm.
+Don’t forget to stock up on non-perishable foods before the storm, too; the best laid plans with regard to the freezer and fridge can go to waste in an unpredictable weather event.

 And when it’s all said and done, wash the stress away with a summer cocktail: